NeverMine17/merge-confict-fix/README.md

 # merge-confict-fix
 Some other changes that *will* confict with other branch.
 Some other changes from Pull №1.

+Some really important changes.